What does Haywood Habitat do for our community?

 Do you give houses away?

 Habitat is not a home giveaway program.
 Each house is sold at our cost to our partner homeowners with an affordable loan.
-Additionally, all partner homeowners must invest 300-400 hours of volunteer labor, called "sweat equity", in the construction of their home.
-The number of "sweat equity" hours is based on the number of applicants purchasing the home.
+Additionally, each partner homeowner that will be listed on the deed must invest 200 hours of volunteer labor, called "sweat equity", in the construction of their home.

 Who funds Haywood Habitat houses?

-Individuals, businesses, faith communities, civic organizations, grants, and our ReStore fund Habitat houses.
+Individuals, businesses, faith communities, civic organizations, foundations, and our ReStore fund Habitat houses.
 In addition, mortgage payments from our homeowners go back into our program to fund future home construction.